OAuth Connections

 Access tokens for authentication from approved clients

-By default, Tableau Cloud sites allows users to access their sites directly from approved Tableau clients, after users provide their credentials the first time they sign in.
+By default, Tableau Cloud sites allow users to access their sites directly from approved Tableau clients, after users provide their credentials the first time they sign in.
 This type of authentication also uses OAuth access tokens to store the users' credentials securely.

 For more information, see Access Sites from Connected Clients.

-Default managed keychain connectors
+Default-managed keychain connectors

-Additional OAuth configuration on Tableau Cloud isn't required for the default managed keychain connectors:
+Additional OAuth configuration on Tableau Cloud isn't required for the default-managed keychain connectors:

 • Google Analytics, Google BigQuery, and Google Sheets (deprecated in March 2022)